ignored-comment/ignored-comment/README.md

 - Touch on bits and pieces of the deployment pipeline like Prefect.io, Bugsnag, Docker, AWS, and more
 - Must learn quickly what I don't know and translate that knowledge into words that a customer can easily understand
 - Work well under pressure.
 I must always provide an answer and software driven solution for the customer and provide that in a calm, collected, and cheerful persona
 - Work in service level agreements ranging from 24 hours out to one week.
-I work in a fast and rapid paced environment, and I do it cheerfully with my team.
+I work in a rapid and face paced environment, and I do it cheerfully with my team.

 That's about what I do in a nutshell!